Tree House Recovery Colorado

 The Benefits of MBCT for Addiction:

-MBCT has been shown to be effective in treating addiction in several ways.
+MBCT is effective in treating addiction in several ways.
 Here are some of the benefits of MBCT for addiction:

-3. Enhancing Self-Awareness: Addiction often involves a loss of self-awareness.
-MBCT can help individuals become more self-aware, which can help them identify and address the underlying issues that contribute to their addiction.
+3. Building Self-Awareness: Addiction often involves a loss of self-awareness.
+MBCT can help people become more self-aware, which can help with identifying and addressing the underlying issues that contribute to their addiction.

 Research Supporting the Efficacy of MBCT for Addiction: